-Tool No. of Items Strengths & Limitations Diagnostic Accuracy and/or Psychometric Properties Permission to Use Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE) 3 26 Relatively unaffected by education and pre-morbid abilities or by proficiency in the culture's dominant language.4 Limitations: As it is completed by an 'informant' who knows the subject, the scores can be affected by informant characteristics such as the mental health of the informant and the quality of the relationship between the informant and the subject.4 Multiple studies have established: Good reliability: High internal consistency, with Cronbach's α ranging from .93 to .97; 4 and Good inter-rater reliability with retest kappa at .96 over three days and .75 over one year.
-4 Good validity: Factor analysis results suggested that the scale measures a broad, single factor of cognitive decline.
-4 The scale validity reflects past cognitive decline, performs as well as a screening test for dementia as other conventional cognitive screening tests, predicts incident dementia, and correlates with a wide range of cognitive tests, particularly those measuring the impaired range of ability and those measuring skills that deteriorate with aging and dementia (episodic memory and mental speed).
-4 Cite the developers to use the scale.
-The developers also appreciate being kept informed of research projects which make use of it.
-No other permissions are required.
+Tool No. of Items Strengths & Limitations Diagnostic Accuracy and/or Psychometric Properties Permission to Use Informant 26 Strengths: Multiple studies have established: Cite the developers to use the Questionnaire on Relatively unaffected by education Good reliability: scale.
+The developers also Cognitive Decline in and pre-morbid abilities or by High internal consistency, with appreciate being kept the Elderly (IQCODE) 3 proficiency in the culture's dominant Cronbach's $lpha$ ranging from .93 to .97; 4 informed of research projects language.
+4 and which make use of it.
+No other Limitations: As it is completed by an 'informant', i.e. a person who knows the subject, Good inter-rater reliability with retest kappa at .96 over three days and .75 over one year.4 permissions are required. the scores can be affected by the Good validity: the mental he and the qualit informant's characteristics such as the mental health of the informant and the quality of the relationship between the informant and the Factor analysis results suggested that the scale measures a broad, single factor of cognitive decline.4 The scale validity reflects past cognitive decline; performs as well as a screening test for dementia as other conventional cognitive screening tests; predicts incident dementia; and correlates with a wide range of cognitive tests, particularly those measuring the impaired range of ability and those measuring skills that deteriorate with ageing and dementia (episodic memory and mental speed).
+4

-Tool No. of Items Strengths & Limitations Diagnostic Accuracy and/or Psychometric Properties Permission to Use Brief Informant Screening Test 5 (A single-item informant report of memory problem [IRMP] and a 4-item Instrumental Activities of Daily 5 Strengths: Simple, easy to use, and can be completed quickly; and Useful in screening for Mild Cognitive Impairment (MCI) and early Alzheimer's disease (MCI-AD).5 Limitations: Limited research that studied the psychometric properties of the test.
-Test sensitivity and specificity: On elderly Chinese Singaporeans, the Brief Informant Screening Test (combining the IRMP and 4IADL) could correctly identify: • 86.5% and 85.7% of people with MCI and MCI-AD, respectively (test sensitivity); and • 79.5% and 85.2% of those tested as not having MCI and MCI-AD, respectively (test specificity).5 Cite the developers to use the scale.
+Tool No. of Items Strengths & Limitations Diagnostic Accuracy and/or Psychometric Properties Permission to Use Brief Informant Screening Test 5 (A single-item informant report of memory problem [IRMP] and a 4-item Instrumental Activities of Daily Living [4IADL)) 5 Strengths: Simple, easy to use, and can be completed quickly; and Useful in screening for Mild Cognitive Impairment (MCI) and early Alzheimer's disease (MCI-AD).5 Limitations: Limited research that studied the psychometric properties of the test.
+Test sensitivity and specificity: On elderly Chinese Singaporeans, the Brief Informant Screening Test (combining the IRMP and 4IADL) could correctly identify: 86.5% and 85.7% of people with MCI and MCI-AD, respectively (test sensitivity); and 79.5% and 85.2% of those tested as not having MCI and MCI-AD, respectively (test specificity).5 Cite the developers to use the scale.
 No other permissions are required.
-Elderly Cognitive Assessment Questionnaire (ECAQ) 6 10 Strengths: Can be completed in a short period of time (less than 10 minutes); and Less bias for educational level, literacy and culture - satisfactory scale for elderly people living in developing countries.6 Limitations: Could not distinguish between the depressed or anxious elderly and those with mild depression; and Limited research that studied the psychometric properties of the test on other settings and populations.
+Elderly Cognitive Assessment Questionnaire (ECAQ) 6 10 Strengths: Can be completed within a short period of time (less than 10 minutes); and Less bias for educational level, literacy, and culture - satisfactory scale for elderly people living in developing countries.6 Limitations: Could not distinguish between the depressed or anxious elderly and those with mild depression;7 and Limited research that studied the psychometric properties of the test on other settings and populations.
 Diagnostic Accuracy: For the elderly living in developing countries, aged 65 years old and above, the 10-item ECAQ was shown to: Correctly identify 85.3% of people with cognitive impairment (test sensitivity); Correctly identify 91.5% of those tested as not having cognitive impairment (test specificity); and Have an overall miscalculation rate of 10.5%.6 Cite the developers to use the scale.
 No other permissions are required.